- Labor economics

 Warfare, Local Political Institutions, and Fiscal Capacity: Evidence from Six Centuries of German History (with Sascha O. Becker, Eric Melander, and Luigi Pascali)

-In this paper, we study the effect of warfare on the development of state capacity and representative political institutions using novel data on cities and territories in the German lands between 1200 and 1750.
-Using changes to German nobles' positions within the European nobility network to instrument for conflict, we find that cities with a higher conflict exposure develop more sophisticated tax systems.
-Additionally, councils in cities exposed to conflict are larger, more likely to be elected by citizens, and more likely to be independent of other local institutions.
-These results suggest that periods of warfare sharpen rulers' trade-offs between political power and their ability to tax.
+We study the effect of warfare on the development of state capacity and representative institutions using novel data on cities and territories in the German lands between 1200 and 1750.
+More specifically, we show that cities with a higher conflict exposure establish more sophisticated tax systems, but also develop larger councils, councils that are more likely to be elected by citizens, and more likely to be independent of other local institutions.
+These results are consistent with the idea of a trade-off between more efficient taxation and power sharing proposed in earlier work.
+We make headway on establishing a causal role of wars by using changes to German nobles' positions within the European nobility network to instrument for conflict.

 Forced migration as a consequence of wars, civil conflicts, or natural disasters may have consequences different from those of voluntary migration.
 Recent work has highlighted the consequences of forced migration on host populations, on migrants themselves and on populations at origin.
 We document findings from recent work, on education and other economic outcomes, but also on political outcomes.
 We summarize key lessons and point to gaps in the literature.